top of page

 5. Mobility & Stability

 Mobility keeps joints moving well.
 Stability keeps you injury-free.
+Include mobility and stability work in:

-• 5-minute warm-ups
+• 5-minute warm-ups.

-• Post-workout stretching
+• Post-workout stretching.

-• Short movement breaks during the day
+• Short movement breaks during the day.

 This allows you to train consistently without pain.